joshbmarshall/wpimporter/README.md

 # WPImporter

+NOTE In progress code, it does not work yet

 This package reads a wordpress export file and formats the posts in a generic way that can be imported into a custom system or CMS.

 ## Installation